athulya24453/Optimization_Visualizations/README.md

 # Project Title

-"This repository contains Visualization Tools for Optimization and Multivariable Calculus.
+This repository contains Visualization Tools for Optimization and Multivariable Calculus.

 ---